FG RESPONSE ON COVID 19: FGN uplifts Nationwide Transportation Ban, Intends for 'Graduate Students' to resume

 nature, generally underestimated the aims behind government rationale in slowly easing the restrictions.

-"As we all know, the PTF has placed in place a series of measures in coordination with sub-national bodies, the co-ordinated private sector.
+"As we all know, the PTF has placed in place series of measures in coordination with sub-national bodies, the co-ordinated private sector.
 The PTF has stepped up

 its risk communication activities with Nigerians, but we have noted with that regard the non-compliance with these measures aimed at preventing transmission and protecting vulnerable segments of the population.